-Ikarus does not fully conform to R6RS yet.
-Although it implements most of R6RS's macros and procedures, some are still missing.
+Ikarus does not fully conform to RRS yet.
+Although it implements most of RRS's macros and procedures, some are still missing.
 This section summarizes the set of missing features and procedures.

 - The procedure equal? may not terminate on equal? infinite (circular) input. - number->string does not accept the third argument (precision).
-Similarly, string->number and the reader do not recognize the |p notation. - The following procedures are missing from (rnrs arithmetic bitwise):
+Similarly, string->number and the reader do not recognize the |p notation. - The following procedures are missing from (rnrs unicode):